cmaloney/dcos-docs/_pages/archived-dcos-enterprise-edition/installing-enterprise-edition-1-5/configure-and-install-dcos.md

 hide_from_navigation: false
 hide_from_related: true
 ---
-This topic provides instructions for installing DCOS in your environment by using a customized Bash install script.
+This topic provides instructions for installing DC/OS in your environment by using a customized Bash install script.

-The DCOS installation creates these folders:
+The DC/OS installation creates these folders:

 *   `/opt/mesosphere`
-    :   Contains all the DCOS binaries, libraries, cluster configuration.
+    :   Contains all the DC/OS binaries, libraries, cluster configuration.
 Do not modify.

 *   `/etc/systemd/system/dcos.target.wants`
     :   Contains the systemd services which start the things that make up systemd.
 They must live outside of `/opt/mesosphere` because of systemd constraints.